chameleon-system/chameleon-base/UPGRADE-8.0.md

 - Routes looking like `FoobarController:exampleAction` are no longer supported.
 Use `FoobarController::exampleAction` instead.
   Search for `_controller:` and `_controller :` in your code and fix missing double colons found in controller service calls.
   You also made need the Tag: `<tag name="controller.service_arguments" />` for your controllers.

+# Breaking Change
+- The return value changed, earlier the return value was null, now it is always an empty array!
+You need to be aware of this change and check every usage and the handling of the return value!
 - `InputFilterUtil` has two new methods: `getFilteredGetInputArray` and `getFilteredPostInputArray`.
 Use them if you expect the value to be an array instead of a scalar value.
   - This is due to a change in symfony's ParameterBag, which does not support arrays on its `query.get` and `request.get` methods anymore.
 You now have to use the `all` method for expected arrays.
   - If you are using the `InputFilterUtil` class, there is currently a fallback so the project won't crash immediately.
 However, this fallback will be removed in the future.